 Script control protects

-Windowsdevices by blocking malicious scripts from running.
-The agent can detect the script and script path before the script is executed.
-You can set the policy to block scripts from running and only allow scripts that are added to the exclusion list to run.
+Windowsdevices by blocking scripts from executing.
+If you want to allow scripts to execute, you can add exclusions in several ways using wildcards.
+For example, you can set the policy to block scripts from executing and only allow scripts that are added to the exclusion list to run.

 For each type of script, you can select one of the following actions: